-1. All legal systems know the influence of time on rights; Immanuel Kant regarded this - i.e. prescription and limitation of actions - as institutions of the law of nature.
-Roots and origins were, however, different in Roman Law and Common Law, where the institute of limitation of actions was developed in the medieval ages.
-In Roman Law on the one hand, the actio was regarded as everlasting, but the praescriptio could cause acquisition of title (and loss of ownership) by passing of time; this solution became influential for a number codifications in the eighteenth and nineteenth century in Europe.
-Common law, on the other hand, considered lapse of a certain period of time as a mere procedural bar to the enforcement of an action in court.
-Even nowadays, scholars steeped in Roman law tradition prefer to use the term "prescription".
-Since it was decided that a lapse of time should not extinguish rights but only limit their enforcement (see infra Art.
-12), the term "limitation of rights" instead "prescription" was used in the English version of these Principles as more appropriate in this chapter.
+All legal systems know the influence of passage of time on rights.
+Two basic systems could be found: Under one system, passage of time extinguishes rights, under the other system passage of time operates only as a defense to the enforcement of an action in court.
+In these principles a lapse of time does not extinguish rights but only limits their enforcement (see infra Art.
+9).
+The term "limitation of rights" instead "prescription" was used, therefore, in the English version of these Principles as more appropriate.
 This does not prevent the use of the term préscription in the translation into French or of equivalent terms in the translation into other languages, if they do not limit the meaning of the respective term to an extinction of rights.

-The term "right" instead of (limitation of) actions was employed to make sure that not only the right to demand performance or damages etc. can be barred by a lapse of time but also the exercise of rights effecting a contract directly such as the right to terminate a contract or a right of price reduction.
+The term "right" instead of (limitation of) actions was employed to make sure that not only the right to demand performance or damages etc. may be barred by a lapse of time but also the exercise of rights effecting a contract directly such as the right to terminate a contract or a right of price reduction, e.g. in case of contractually agreed rights to terminate or in case of applicability of domestic law, allowing, e.g., price reduction, besides these Principles.